 Student Societies and Professional Organizations

-UMD ENSPire: ENSPire is the student organization for ENSP and open to all students interested in the environment.
-ENSPire strives to unite ENSP majors and those with a genuine interest in bettering the environment through academics, professional development, community service, exploration of nature, and social activity. https://www.facebook.com/groups/umdenspire/about/
+UMD ENSPire: ENSPire is the ENSP Student Advisory board.
+With representatives from each academic class, ENSPire strives to unite ENSP majors and those with a genuine interest in bettering the environment through academics, professional development, community service, exploration of nature, and social activity.